Smallbore Rifle[Best_Wordpress_Gallery id=”23″ gal_title=”Smallbore Rifle”]

 Smallbore shooting has many forms and opportunities, indoors and outdoors, and has become especially popular amongst junior-aged shooters (20 years and younger).
 The two-common events are Prone and 3-Position also referred to as simply “3P.”
 As in the name, 3P consists of three positions, prone, standing, and kneeling, and is typically shot at 50 feet, 50 yards, or 50 meters, depending upon the course of fire you are shooting and the sanctioning organization.
 There are 4 sanctioning organizations within the sport of smallbore that sanction a variety of programs such as matches (local, state, and national level), postal leagues, and camps and clinics.
 These sanctioning bodies are the National Rifle Association (NRA), USA Shooting (USAS), Civilian Marksmanship Program (CMP), and 4-H, and each has their own set of governing rules for the sport, which often overlap.

 Smallbore marksmanship in the Unites States began in 1919 when Savage and Winchester introduced specialized .22 caliber target rifles for “miniature” rifle competition.
-Also during this time the military saw smallbore rifles as an inexpensive training tool and competitive firearm.
-Since then competitive shooting has grown into one of the most popular in the country, especially with the youth.
+Also, during this time, the military saw smallbore rifles as an inexpensive training tool and competitive firearm.
+Since then, competitive shooting has grown into one of the most popular sports in the country, especially among our youth.
 Military style shooting and rifle stocks was popular as a prone rifle and would dominate the market until WWII.
 Position shooting as we know today was slow to be accepted in the United States until the U.S. re-entered the international shooting competitions after WWI.
 The market has exploded, especially in Europe, with modern prone and 3-P rifles.

 How To Get Started